-Dr. Scott Allen serves as medical advisor to PHR’s work to stop torture.
-He has worked extensively with PHR in efforts to ensure that the American Medical Association (AMA), the National Commission on Correctional Healthcare (NCCHC), and the American Psychological Association (APA) prohibit illegal and unethical practices of health professionals.
+Dr. Scott Allen serves as medical advisor to PHR’s work on health in detention.
+In the wake of the 9/11 attacks, he joined PHR’s campaign to stop torture.
+He worked extensively with PHR in efforts to ensure that the American Medical Association (AMA), the National Commission on Correctional Healthcare (NCCHC), and the American Psychological Association (APA) prohibit illegal and unethical practices of health professionals.
 He has also written and spoken extensively about the proper role of health professionals in the management of hunger strikes.

 Dr. Allen was lead medical author of PHR’s reports “Experiments in Torture” and “Aiding Torture” and in 2007, he served as the lead researcher for PHR’s report on enhanced interrogation techniques, “Leave No Marks: Enhanced Interrogation Techniques and the Risk of Criminality.”

-Dr. Allen is currently a Professor Emeritus of Medicine and former Associate Dean of Academic Affairs at the University of California, Riverside.
+Dr. Allen is currently a professor emeritus of medicine and former chair of medicine and associate dean of academic affairs at the University of California, Riverside.
 He is also the co-founder and co-director of the Center for Prisoner Health and Human Rights at Brown University.

 As practicing clinicians, Dr. Allen and his wife, Dr. Emma Simmons, founded and see patients at the Access Clinic, a primary care clinic in Southern California for adults with developmental disabilities.